Tomy2931/ShopWeb_React_TailwindCSS/README.md

 This is a one of the most complex proyect what did i do so far.
 I also started applying tailwindCSS to my code.

 ## To run:

--In the main root
+Run in terminal:

+-npm install

--Run in terminal: npm run dev
+-npm run dev

 ### Basic functionalities: